DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 }
 ```

 ## Working directory

 It is easier to work in R using a working directory.
-That way you ensure your inputs and outputs will be loaded and stored in a global directory.
+That way you ensure your inputs and outputs be loaded and stored in a global directory.

 ```r